 Editor’s Note: Subsequent to the publication of this article, CMS has renamed the “Meaningful Use” programs and MIPS “Advancing Care Information” category to “Promoting Interoperability”.

 The Physician Meaningful Use Program for Medicare was terminated on December 31, 2016, and was replaced by the “Advancing Care Information” performance category of the MIPS program.
 Advancing Care Information retains the important “Protecting Patient Health Information” Objective.
-A key change for 2017 is that the deadline for completing the Security Risk Analysis is December 31, 2017.
+A key change for 2017 is that the deadline for completing the Security Risk Analysis (a.k.a. security risk assessment) is December 31, 2017.
 (Note that the Medicaid Physician Meaningful Use Program, and both the Medicare and Medicaid Hospital Meaningful Use Programs remain, and the earlier deadline for the SRA also applies.)

 Protecting Patient Health Information Objective